Scale length (string instruments): Electric guitar

 Electric guitars reflect the range of scale lengths found with steel-string acoustics.
 With regard to tone, a longer scale favors "brightness" or cleaner overtones and more separated harmonics versus a shorter scale, which favors "warmth" or more muddy overtones.
 According to Dave Hunter's Tone Manual (2011), each scale length has its characteristic sound and tone, which is individual from other sounds in the tone chain: strings, pickups, pedals, amplifiers, speakers, and cabinets.

 Gibson uses a scale length of 24+3/4 in on most of its electric guitars, including the ES-335, Les Paul, SG, Flying V, and Explorer.
 Gibson has used other scale lengths on various models through the years.
 Gibson's nominal "24.75" in scale length has itself varied, sometimes measuring 24+5/8 or 24+9/16 in depending on the production equipment used.
 As Gibson necks are not typically interchangeable, this usually goes unnoticed in practice.

 Most Fender electric guitars, including the Telecaster, Stratocaster, and Jazzmaster, use a scale length of 25.5 in.
 A few Fender models such as the Jaguar and Mustang, which was introduced as a student model, use a scale length of 24 in.
 Fender has also built some 3/4-size student guitars with a scale length of 22.5 in or shorter.

 As many superstrats are based on Fender Stratocaster, they also ended up adopting the 25.5 in scale length.
-Seven-string guitar may utilize the same scales range across the fretboard (ie for all string), ranging from 25.5 in all the way to 27 in, while eight-string guitar may utilize scale ranging from 26.5 in all the way to 28 in.
-Alternatively, they may utilize Multi-scale fingerboard such that the high string utilize 25.5 in scale length, and then gradually lengthen until the lowest string is at around 27 in scale length.
+Seven-string guitars may use the same scales range across the fretboard (i.e. for all string), ranging from 25.5 in all the way to 27 in, while eight-string guitars may use scale ranging from 26.5 in all the way to 28 in.
+Alternatively, they may use Multi-scale fingerboards, such that the high string has a 25.5 in scale length, and then gradually lengthen until the lowest string is at around 27 in scale length.

 Bass guitar

 The first electric basses were upright electric basses built in the 1930s by fitting an otherwise normal double bass with electric pickups, and so had a scale length of about 43 in.
 When the electric bass guitar was popularized by the release in 1951 of the Fender Precision Bass, its shorter scale length of 34 in was established as the standard scale length for a bass guitar.
 An instrument with a scale of 30 in or less is considered "short scale".
 A "medium scale" of 32 in, halfway between the two, also exists, but is less common.
+Some five- and six-string models use a 35-inch scale to allow for better resonance of the low B-string.